mitchharpur/openshift-console-debugging/docs/debugging/debugging-go-from-the-terminal.md

 ### Headless mode
 When the delve debugger is launched in **headless mode**, it functions as a server that can receive debugger commands.

-In **headless mode**, the debugger exposes a debugging api that can be accessed using a **debugger client**.
+When the debugger is run in **headless mode**, it exposes a debugging api that can be accessed using a **debugger client**.
 The debugger client sends commands to the debugger via the api to control the debugging session.

 #### Debugger Clients